algorythmics/RheaPlayer/data/notemaps/readme.txt

-Parameter storage which can change for each piano or even over time.
+Notermap storage for individual piano player_

-A template file is in here, but an individual one with the same name as in the pdpp lib/data can be located in here for overwrite. pde_piano_<rheanumber>_notemap.txt
+A template file is in here, but an individual one with the same name as in the "pdpp"  library in `data/notemaps` can be placed in here to overwrite the one from the library.

+filename
+   `rhea_<rheanumber>_notemap.txt`